posener/client-timing/README.md

 An HTTP client for [go-server-timing](https://github.com/mitchellh/go-server-timing) middleware.

+## Features:

+* An HTTP `Client` or `RoundTripper`, fully compatible with Go's standard library.
-The client automatically time HTTP requests sent from an HTTP handler, and adds them to the response headers.
+* Automatically time HTTP requests sent from an HTTP handler.
-Additionally, it collects all timing headers from upstream server, and add them to the the response timing headers.
+* Collects all timing headers from upstream servers.

-The timing headers can be customized according to the request, response and error of the HTTP round trip.
+* Customize timing headers according to the request, response and error of the HTTP round trip.

 ## Install